ramyma/piano/README.md

 ## Future Improvements

-- Use CSS in JS library like Emotion or Styled Components
+- Use a CSS in JS library like Emotion or Styled Components
-- Use state management library like Redux
+- Use a state management library like Redux

 **Note:** Over-engineering was avoided intentionally by not using libraries that could be easily replaced by simpler methods.